Student Responsibility for Catalog Information

 Twelve or more credit hours is considered full-time status for the fall and spring semesters, as well as the summer session.
 The normal course load for a student expecting to graduate with an Associate in Arts, Associate in Science, or Associate in General Studies degree is 15-16 credit hours per semester.
 Students in Career and Technical programs must follow the approved curriculum.

 Students are limited in the number of hours they may carry.
 In the fall and spring semesters, students in Arts and Science programs may take up to 20 hours, and students in Career and Technical programs may take up to 21 hours.
 In the summer term, all students are limited to 12 hours.
 This limitation is intended to help the student, and, if good scholarship is demonstrated, a petition for increased load may be granted in subsequent terms.
 Students who wish to petition for an academic overload should meet with an Academic Advisor in the Advising and College Success Programs department.

-A student’s academic classification is determined by the number of semester credit hours of academic credit he or she has earned.
+A student’s academic classification is determined by the number of semester credit hours of academic credit they have earned.
 A student who has earned 1 through 32 credits is classified as a freshman, and a student who has earned 33 or more credit hours is classified as a sophomore.

-Attendance will be taken and recorded for every class meeting.
-Instructors are responsible for developing and implementing their own system and forms for recording class attendance that can be checked and verified by sources from both on and off campus.
-These include, but are not limited to, Iowa Western Community College Student Services Personnel, the Veterans Administration, federal, state, county, private human services agencies, and scholarship granting organizations.
-This policy is subject to the limitations as outlines in The Family Educational Rights and Privacy Act.
+Faculty record student attendance for every class according to the requirement set forth in the Faculty Handbook.
+Attendance may be verified by sources both on and off campus.
+These sources include, but are not limited to, Iowa Western Community College employees; the Veterans Administration; high school guidance counselors; Iowa Western accreditors; personnel from local, state, or national government; private human services agencies; and scholarship-granting organizations.
+This policy is subject to the limitations outlined in the Family Educational Rights and Privacy Act (FERPA).